ir-engine/architecture-docs/docs/12-matchmaking-system/index.md

 # Matchmaking system

+## Overview

 The matchmaking system is designed to connect players for online games within the iR Engine.
 It processes player requests, called match tickets, which specify what kind of game a player wants to join.
 The system uses configurable rules, known as match profiles, to define the criteria for a valid game session (e.g., game mode, team size).

 A core component, the match function (MMF), processes available tickets against these profiles to propose groups of players for matches.
 The director orchestrates this entire flow: it uses match profiles to get proposals from the MMF, and then finalizes these by creating a match assignment (like a server address) for the successful tickets.
 Players interact with this system, submitting tickets and checking for their assignments, through a frontend service interaction layer.

 ## Architecture overview